 Let me share a tip with you:

-The more you try to explain yourself and the more details you give for your “no”, the more likely people are to try to talk you into doing what they want you to do vs. what you feel is important for you to do.
+The more you try to explain yourself and the more details you give for your “no”, the more likely people are to talk you into doing what they want you to do vs. what you feel is important for you to do.
 So don’t give an explanation.

 I’ve had some folks ask why when I say no to something.
 I try to make light of the situation instead of grumbling and being harsh.
 It often goes like this: